schhatbar/schhatbar/README.md

 ---

 ### 💻 What I Do
-- **Cross-platform development**: Building apps with React Native for iOS and Android.
+- **Cross-platform development**: Building apps with Ionic for iOS and Android.
 - **Backend Development**: Expertise in **.NET Core** and API development.
 - **Frontend Development**: Skilled in **Angular** and creating dynamic user interfaces.
 - **State Management**: Proficient in **Redux**, **React Query**, and Context API.